 France's legal basis for non-discrimination is solid.
 The controversial recognition of "marriage for all," or recognizing the right of gays and lesbians to legally marry, is a point in case.
 Courts tend not only to apply but also to extend these rights.
 Many policy measures, particularly financial incentives or subsidies, attempt to compensate for different instances of discrimination, in particular gender, age or migration background.
 However, the situation is often contradictory in many cases.
-For instance, while immigrants face challenges in getting residence permits, illegal immigrants have free access to health care and their children can be legally registered at school.
+For instance, while immigrants face challenges in getting residence permits, illegal immigrants have free access to healthcare and their children can be legally registered at school.
 A key contention concerns the integration of so-called second-generation immigrants.
-Despite many policy measures, a large number of these young French citizens feel like foreigners in their country, and they are often considered as such by the population at large.
+Despite many policy measures, a large number of these young French citizens feel like foreigners in their country, and are often considered as such by the population at large.
 The failure to provide quality schooling and, later, a proper job is one of the most dramatic dimensions of what is called invisible discrimination.
-Empirical evidence exists examining discriminative practices experienced by Muslim job-seekers (cf., France Stratégie).
+Empirical studies have confirmed the discriminatory practices experienced by Muslim job-seekers (cf. France Stratégie).
 One serious handicap in dealing with this situation is enshrined in the French republican tradition, which emphasizes strict equality and excludes in principle any sort of discrimination, even positive discrimination (such as gathering statistics based on ethnicity to determine social service allocation).
-The first measure Macron introduced from September 2017 to tackle these phenomena was a reduction in the number of pupils per class for primary schools located in designated poor and problematic areas.
-The maximum number of students per class (previously 24) has been halved to 12.